Are Vampires Real? The Truth Runs Deeper Than You Think

 Modern vampires hold the same allure.
 Whether it’s Spike and Angel from Buffy the Vampire Slayer, the Salvatore brothers from The Vampire Diaries (TVD), Luis from Interview with a Vampire, or Eric from True Blood, vampires are hot.
 They burn with raw sexual energy, tempting the innocent to abandon their purity and embrace passion.

-However, cultural changes regarding female sexuality made massive impacts to vampire lore.
+However, cultural changes regarding female sexuality made massive impacts on vampire lore.
 In the past, the women who gave in to their desire were doomed.
 In modern retellings, women take charge of their sexuality.
-Buffy’s relationships with the two most brutal vampires in the world transform them each into champions.
+Buffy’s relationships with the two most brutal vampires in the world transform them both into champions.
 Caroline from TVD thrives after her transformation into a vampire.
 Luis refuses to give in to the bloodlust, hiding himself away from temptation.

 These modern stories flip the metaphor on its head.
 Buffy and Caroline showcase an empowerment of female sexuality, while Luis highlights the repression of male sexuality.